AdamKyle/flare/resources/info/adventure/section-2.md

 Some adventures come with rewards.
 These rewards are rewarded **once** and only **once** on a **successful completion** of all levels of the adventure.

-## Embraking on the adventure.
+## Embarking on the adventure.

-**Note**: In order to embark on an adventure you mst be able to fight and move.
+**Note**: In order to embark on an adventure you must be able to fight and move.
 You can have a [timer](/information/time-gates) running and embark on adventure for crafting and enchanting how ever.

 Now that you have a basics of what adventures offer, how does one go about it?

 Clicking embark will set off the adventure.
 You will only be allowed to go on one adventure at a time.
 If your adventure completes successfully, you will not be able to embark on another adventure until you have collected your rewards.

-When you embark on the adventue you can't:
+When you embark on the adventure you can't:

 - Move
 - Fight